aryan68125/nextjs/README.md

 You can safely co-locate project files inside route segments in the app directory without worring about them accidently becoming a route themselves.
 You can keep your files in the app directory but you don't have to.
 Its preferred to keep the files outside the app directory in the ```src/components``` folder for all their UI components.
 ### Private folders
+Private folders are used to keep the files that are used internally and are not publically available to others.
+Hence these files are not included in the routing system.